J Balvin: Impact

+Balvin has been noted for his influence on the reggaeton genre, incorporating African, electronic, and Caribbean elements across four albums.
+During this period, Latin music saw increased global consumption on digital platforms.
+According to the International Federation of the Phonographic Industry, streaming generated $8.9 billion globally in 2019, with Latin music representing a portion of that growth.
+Balvin has collaborated with artists including Bad Bunny, Anitta, and Karol G, and signed Dominican rapper La Gabi to his label.

 Balvin's participation in the reggaeton scene has been noted, a genre previously associated primarily with Puerto Rican and Panamanian artists.
 He uses reggaeton as a vehicle to Ovexpose ideas, identities and other social messages, and is "perhaps the genre's most visible star" according to American journalist Jon Caramanica.
 Elias Leight of Rolling Stone included him along Karol G and Ozuna as "global hit-makers" with reggaeton and Latin trap songs.
 When Joan Scutia from Mexican Vogue reviewed Balvin's career and success, noted that reggaeton is part of Simon Reynolds' theory about globalization in music: "Nothing is foreign in an internet age".
 Evan Lamberg, UMPG's president commented: "I consider J Balvin one of the greatest global contemporary songwriters/artists in any genre".